Rodney McCray (baseball): Personal life

 McCray served as a roving outfield and baserunning instructor for years in the minor league systems of the Montreal Expos, Kansas City Royals, Cincinnati Reds and Los Angeles Dodgers.

 On August 12, 2006, McCray was honored in Portland with the "Rodney McCray Bobblehead Night", honoring his memorable crash through the wall.
 McCray threw out the first pitch, and right-center field of PGE Park was renamed "McCray Alley" in his honor.
 "I just wish I had run through something like a Coca-Cola sign so I could have gotten endorsements," McCray said.
 "Instead, I ran through a local sign, `Flav-R-Pac meats.'"

-ESPN, in its series Who's Number 1?, ranked the fence incident as the seventh-favourite sports blooper of all time.
+ESPN, in its series Who's Number 1?, ranked the fence incident as the seventh-favorite sports blooper of all time.
 The Best Damn Sports Show Period ranked the incident number one in their countdown of the Top 50 Devastating Hits in sports history.

-On June 4, 2019, McCray's son Grant was drafted by the San Francisco Giants in the third round of the 2019 MLB Draft.
-His daughter, Sidney, accepted a scholarship to play college softball at Grand Canyon University.
+On June 4, 2019, McCray's son Grant was drafted by the San Francisco Giants in the third round of the 2019 MLB draft.
+His daughter, Sydney, was an All-Mountain West Conference first-team center fielder and Mountain West Defensive Player of the Year for Grand Canyon University in Phoenix.